-Association of Canadian Community Colleges (ACCC) – ACCC is the National and International voice through which Canada’s colleges and institutes advise and inform various levels of government, government agencies, business, industry, and labour.
-ACCC brings attention to the role of its member institutions in social, cultural and economic development.
+Colleges and Institutes Canada is the National and International voice through which Canada’s colleges and institutes advise and inform various levels of government, government agencies, business, industry, and labour.
+Colleges and Institutes Canada brings attention to the role of its member institutions in social, cultural and economic development.

 Association québécoise des écoles de français langue étrangère (AQEFLE) – The AQEFLE (Quebec Association of French Language Schools), is made up of universities, colleges and high schools accredited by the Department of Education of Quebec to teach French as a second/foreign language.
 These well-known institutions offer programs based on superior academic standards.

 The Air Transport Association of Canada (ATAC) – The Air Transport Association of Canada is the voice of commercial aviation and flight training in Canada

 Association of Universities and Colleges, Canada (AUCC) – The Association of Universities and Colleges of Canada is the voice of Canada’s universities, representing 97 Canadian public and private not-for-profit universities and university-degree level colleges.